All photos Copyright Rob O'Brien 2008, 2009 & 2012

 Today the ship has been part of the Long Beach skyline longer than she has been at sea as a transatlantic liner.
 Notice the signboard on the entrance tower along with the Russian submarine, SCORPION.

 The Long Gallery as it originally appeared, located on the port side of the ship.
-'Evening on the Avon' by Algernon Newton is at the center of the picture.
+Sussex Landscape by Bertram Nicholis is at the center of the picture.
 Photo Courtesy of William Cotter.

 Before the days of the modern cruise ship "Atrium"- the Piccadlily Circus on board QUEEN MARY, looking forward.

-At night and a perfect time to explore decks upon decks and locate legendary "ghosts."
+At night and the QUEEN MARY is a more magical with her lights aglow, making for a perfect time to explore decks upon decks.

 The MARY passes the New York skyline for the last time & would soon be on her final cruise in which she would steam some 14,559 miles from Southampton to Long Beach via Cape Horn.
 It would be one of her longest voyages.
 Authors collection